flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

    `%FLUTTER_ROOT%\bin\cache\dart-sdk\bin\dartdoc` (on Windows)

-For tips on how to write API documentation, see the [Effective Dart Documentation][].
+For tips on how to write API documentation, see [Effective Dart: Documentation][].

 ### Adding licenses to the LICENSE file